Hereditary Automorphic Lie Algebras: Polyhedral Groups

-A polyhedral group $G$ is a finite group of rotations in $3$-dimensional space, equivalently a finite group of M\"obius transformations $\lambda\mapsto \frac{a\lambda+b}{c\lambda+d}$, i.e. automorphisms of the complex projective line.
-These groups are well studied and described, cf.~\cite{dolgachev2009mckay,Klein56,Klein93,toth2002finite}.
+Polyhedral groups are well studied and described, cf.~\cite{dolgachev2009mckay,klein1956lectures,klein1993vorlesungen,toth2002finite}.
 Consider the action of $G$ on $\cp$.
-Let $\Omega\ni i$ be an index set for the $G$-orbits $\Gamma_i$ of elements with nontrivial stabiliser groups, \emph{exceptional orbits} hereafter.
-Moreover, let $d_i=|\Gamma_i|$ be the size of such an orbit and $\nu_i$ the order of such a stabiliser subgroup.
+Let $\Omega\ni i$ be an index set for the $G$-orbits $\Gamma_i$ of elements with nontrivial stabiliser groups (nontrivial isotropy).
+Such orbits will be called \emph{exceptional orbits} hereafter.
+Moreover, let $d_i=|\Gamma_i|$ be the size of an exceptional orbit and $\nu_i$ the order of an associated stabiliser subgroup.
 In particular